Megan Walsh (footballer): Brighton

+West Ham

+Walsh was announced at West Ham on 18 August 2023.
+She made her league debut against Arsenal on 26 November 2023.

 International career

 Walsh represented Great Britain at the 2017 Summer Universiade.

 After representing England at youth levels between 2010 and 2020, it was announced that Walsh had changed her international allegiances to Ireland, eligible through her Wexford-born grandfather, having failed to receive a call up for the England senior team.
-She was called up for Ireland's Women's World Cup qualifiers against Slovakia and Giorgia.
+She was called up for Ireland's Women's World Cup qualifiers against Slovakia and Georgia.
 Walsh earned her first cap for Ireland on 19 February 2022 in a 1–0 defeat by Russia at the 2022 Pinatar Cup.

+Walsh was called up for the 2023 FIFA Women's World Cup.